MicrosoftDocs/mixed-reality/enthusiast-guide/windows-mixed-reality-minimum-pc-hardware-compatibility-guidelines.md

 ## Features and experiences

-Windows 10 powers Windows Mixed Reality on variety of headsets across a diverse set of PC hardware.
+Windows 10 and Windows 11 powers Windows Mixed Reality on variety of headsets across a diverse set of PC hardware.
 The power of your PC will determine what experiences you can have.
 With higher end PCs, you get some extra capabilities and features:

 * Crisper visuals and a higher refresh rate.